Syed Waliullah: Lalsalu

-Lalsalu tells the story of Majid, a poor man from a misguided Muslim background.
+Lalsalu tells the story of Majid, a poor man from a devout Muslim background.
 Majid comes to a remote village.
 He declares an old grave to be the Mazar that of a Pir, covers it with the traditional red cloth used for mausoleums, and establishes his stronghold on the life of the people using the reflected power on him of the supposed saint.
 The novel shows his struggle with other religious figures trying to establish dominance, the undercurrent of pagan ideas among the people, and his own weaknesses.

 The novel was adapted to a Tanvir Mokammel film with the same title in 2001.

 Personal life and death

 Waliullah met Anne Marie Thibaud (1929–1997), a French woman, in Sydney.
 They were married in 1955 and had two children, Simine and Iraj.
 He was a cousin of Jamal Nazrul Islam, a physicist and mathematician.

 Waliullah died in Meudon in Paris on October 10, 1971.